Self-Organizing Railway Traffic Management: Introduction

 A major change of paradigm in this process has recently made the object of a few studies, i.e., a Self-Organizing Traffic Management System (SO-TMS) in which trains autonomously make decisions on their routes and schedules to deal with perturbations \cite{MarPel20:IEEE}.
 Indeed, self-organizing systems have shown to be effective in many contexts, achieving the most diverse objectives.
 In the railway traffic management context, self-organization may bring a number of benefits.
 First, thanks to the ability to make local decisions that result in good overall system performance, the system would quickly react to perturbations, thus shortening recovery times.
 The local decision-making would also allow an efficient scaling up to large networks, while most TMS approaches can hardly do so \cite{X2R-4:D83}.
 Second, an SO-TMS may strongly increase the system flexibility, as trains can base their decisions on factors as real-time multimodal traffic conditions or demand flows, possibly disregarding fixed timetables.

-Third, it would satisfy the needs of a railway market in which different railway companies compete for the use of the same tracks, or even for the provision of equivalent services.
-In this case, it may not be acceptable to share with dispatchers sensitive information determining delay costs, such as the number of passengers onboard or the value of the carried freight.
-Hence, in a classic centralized system, similar costs are never considered, limiting decision-making to minimization of delays.
-In a self-organizing system, instead, these known costs do not need to be shared, and trains may negotiate traffic evolutions based on their actual interests.
-Despite these possible benefits, to the best of our knowledge, no such system has ever been convincingly applied to railway traffic management so far.
-Initial studies on TMS based on train decision-making have been proposed.
-A first approach proposes that trains decide their movements in a loop-shaped railway line, based on the behavior of the train ahead \cite{shang2018distributed}.
-Another approach instructs trains to decide on their passing order at a junction based on swarm intelligence principles: trains are grouped in platoons and make decisions as a swarm, by applying rather simple rules after checking for the infrastructure occupation status \cite{cui2017swarm}.
-A third approach focuses on resolving conflicts individually by adjusting train schedules or routes \cite{Vanthielen2019}.
+Third, it would satisfy the needs and logic of a competitive railway market, as the one envisaged in Europe~\cite{AitAli02122022,BERIA2025100008,freightMarket2025}.
+In such a market, railway companies compete for the use of the same tracks, which are controlled by infrastructure managers, typically one per country.
+In this competitive market, companies may not be willing to share information on the value they attribute to specific trains and on the cost of their delay, since it would disclose sensitive data, such as passenger volumes~\cite{CARNEHL2023102902}, to competitors.
+Hence, in a classic centralized system, these costs are unknown by dispatchers and cannot be considered.
+This lack of knowledge limits decision-making to the plain minimization of delays.